-The proposed bill, if enacted, would amend existing statutes related to homeowner associations by introducing specific liability provisions for associations that unlawfully enforce their governing documents.
-Under the new language, if an association attempts to enforce any provision that is prohibited by law, it would be liable for damages of $1,000 for the first attempt and $2,500 for any subsequent attempts.
-This liability would apply regardless of whether the enforcement actions are directed at the same or different unit owners or members of the community, allowing affected individuals to seek damages in court.
+The proposed bill, if enacted, would amend existing statutes related to homeowners' associations by introducing new liability provisions for associations that unlawfully enforce their governing documents.
+Specifically, it would establish that if an association attempts to enforce any provision that is prohibited by law, it would be liable for damages of $1,000 for the first attempt and $2,500 for any subsequent attempts.
+This liability would apply regardless of whether the enforcement actions are directed at the same or different unit owners or members of the community.

 Statutes affected: Introduced Version: 33-1242, 33-1803, 33-1252, 33-1212, 32-2199.01